-King might have something to say about this latest social media offering, though.
+However, King might have something to say about this latest social media offering.
 So don’t be surprised to see Lovejoy competing in Mexico shortly.

-Before his latest statement, Lovejoy had stated ‘camp was done’- That he would be fighting soon.
+Before his latest statement, Lovejoy had stated ‘camp was done’ and that he would be fighting soon.
 If that will still be the case – who knows?

 WBN Editor Phil has over ten years of boxing news experience.
 Follow WBN on Twitter @WorldBoxingNews.